-Buckaroo Banzai, born to an American mother and a Japanese father, began life as he was destined to live it, going in several directions at once.
-A brilliant neurosurgeon, this restless young man grew quickly dissatisfied with a life devoted solely to medicine.
+Buckaroo Banzai, born to an American mother and a Japanese father, began life as he was destined to live it, going in several once. directions Α brilliant at neurosurgeon, this restless young man grew quickly dissatisfied with a life devoted solely to medicine.
 He roamed the planet studying the martial arts and particle physics, and in the process he collected around him a most unusual group of scientists called the Hong Kong Cavaliers.